Vtheonly/UMBB-A2I/content/Traitement et analyse d’images (Image Processing and Analysis)/In-Depth/Gaussian Noise.md

-Of course.
 Gaussian noise is one of the most fundamental concepts in image processing, and understanding it in detail is key.

 Here is a comprehensive note on "Bruit gaussien (additif)" or Additive Gaussian Noise, synthesizing the information from both your lecture slides and your lab (TP2) document into a single, detailed explanation.